roku674/roku674/README.md

    I'm presently working on Ad Astra; I'm also a gamer and mine cryptocurrency.
 </p>
 <p>
    👯 If you're looking to collaborate on anything just hit me up.
-I'm also looking for help with
+I'm currently working on a free web scraper called Scrape Daddy; I'm also looking for help with
    <a href ="https://sites.google.com/view/perilousgamesltd/games/ad-astra-periclum/gallery"> Ad Astra</a> (A space game I'm creating)
 </p>
 <ul>
+   <li> 💬 Checkout <a href="https://www.scrapedaddy.org">Scrape Daddy</a></li>
    <li> 💬 Ask me about <a href="https://www.perilousgames.com">Perilous Games, Ltd. </a></li>
    <li> 📫 How to reach me: <a href="mailto: roku674@gmail.com">roku674@gmail.com </a></li>
 </ul>